-Any IT professional will tell you they spend a lot of time explaining things to help out non-IT pros.
-Some of these issues are simple enough that a bot can help resolve them.
 The Smart Bot for IT Help Desk from Kore can reset passwords, find answers to knowledge base questions, create a new incident (and either handle it or escalate it to a person), and much more.
-Acuvate’s IT Help Desk bot helps users troubleshoot hardware and software problems, resets passwords (a common and time-consuming task for IT), and keeps employees updated on outages, among other things.
+And Acuvate’s IT Helpdesk bot helps users troubleshoot hardware and software problems, resets passwords (a common and time-consuming task for IT), and keeps employees updated on outages, among other things.

-With effective bots, IT professionals can shift their work time from keeping the lights on to transforming business operations.
+With effective task bots helping in automation anywhere, IT professionals can shift their work time from keeping the lights on to transforming business operations.

 The human resources department is another place where the vast majority of professional time goes toward supporting employees in one way or another.
-While that’s as it should be, there are many small tasks HR professionals do that can be outsourced to bots—freeing up HR’s time for tasks that require a human touch.
+Although that’s the core of the profession, there are many small tasks that HR teams do which can be outsourced to bots—freeing up HR’s time for tasks that require a human touch.

 Jane, a chatbot from Loka, answers employee questions on topics that range from holidays to insurance, shares info about new benefits, and handles many other informational requests.
-What’s more, Jane uses analytics and sentiment analysis to find out if there are common problems in a workplace, thus giving HR professionals more information about issues they might need to address.
-At Overstock, a bot named Mila replaced the company’s call-in hotline and now interacts with employees who are calling in sick, finds out which responsibilities they need to have covered, and alerts a manager.
-Surbo’s HR Assistant bot can manage reimbursement claims, employee account info, travel arrangements, and exit interviews.
+What’s more, Jane uses analytics and sentiment analysis to find out whether there are common problems in the workplace, thus giving HR professionals more information about issues they might need to address.

 Many businesses need assistance being more productive with everything from to-do lists and goal-setting to delegation and effective use of meetings.
-Not surprisingly, there is a wide array of bots on Slack and elsewhere designed to assist with these tasks.
-Many productivity bots help with such micro-tasks (for example, Jarvis reminds employees to get off Facebook and back to work), but others are taking on more complex aspects of productivity.
+Not surprisingly, there’s a wide array of bots on Slack and elsewhere designed to assist with these tasks.
+Many productivity bots help with such microtasks, but others are taking on more complex aspects of productivity.

-Todoist is the result of adding AI functions to a calendaring or task management service.
+Todoist is the result of adding artificial intelligence (AI) functions to a calendaring or task management service.
 The bot organizes your schedule for you, taking into account days of the week (for example, it doesn’t schedule your professional activities on a Sunday), your habits, task priorities, and other factors.
 It learns both from you and from the user base to make more accurate adjustments over time.

 As with customer service, sales departments benefit from faster and more informed responses, and these teams quickly run into human limitations.
-There are many places in the sales cycle where task automation bots can complement the team—for instance, by speeding up response times and improving lead quality.
+There are many places in the sales cycle where they can create task automation bots to complement the team—for instance, to speed up response times and to improve lead quality.